tecbeast42/vue-guard-component/README.md

 If you want to include the uncompiled component instead of a compiled webpack js file you can require/import the file at `vue-guard-component/src/js/vue-guard-component.js`.

-To use the component, Vue-resource or Axios needs to be used and Vue.prototype.$http and Vue.http should be set.
+To use the component, you need to set a function that returns true or false (or 'error').

 ## Installation